 We believe that safe communities need to know the real identities behind their users.
 By enforcing authenticity on platforms, companies can ensure that people conduct themselves properly or risk a permanent ban, which can’t be circumvented with alternate accounts.

 So how do we apply our mission and our technology to Web3’s legacy problems?

 Businesses Must Solve for the Individual

-At Nametag, we believe that protecting digital identities starts by solving problems for individuals.
+At Nametag, we believe that protecting digital identities in the Metaverse starts by solving problems for individuals.

 To give you just one example, we gave companies in the dating industry a secure way for users to verify their identities.
 With our solutions, users can not only trust companies to secure their community from malicious actors and catfishers, but they can also trust that other users are acting in good faith.